speedie1337/spmenu/docs/docs.md

 `spmenu:license`
 :    Print the spmenu license

-`spmenu:about`
-:    Print various information about spmenu, such as compiler arguments and packaging.

 `spmenu:test`
 :    Print a test script for spmenu which tests various features.
 Report any weird issues you may have.